 See the Surgery section for more details.

-There is surprisingly little that is new for treatment of anal warts and SIL.
-Even a web search reveals only a few alternative therapies.
+There is surprisingly little that is new for treatment of anal warts and LGAIN or HGAIN.
+A web search reveals only a few alternative therapies.
 There are homeopathic remedies, Traditional Chinese Medicine, and other alternative-based therapies.
 Even duct tape has been claimed to effectively treat warts.
-None of these has been proven to work in scientific controlled studies.
+None of these have been studied in scientific controlled studies.
 It is also important to remember that treatment of anal warts is different than treatment of skin warts.
 The anus and surrounding perianal area are mucous membranes.
 This type of tissue is sensitive and easily absorbs chemicals.
 Care should be taken in using products that have not been tested for treatment of mucous membranes.

 A few therapies which may be prove to be valuable in the future are the following:

 - Indole 3 carbinol (I3C) is found in cruciferous vegetables.
-It has been shown to have antiestrogen effects and to be effective in cancers in mice studies.
-There have been only initial trials of I3C in treatment of CIN (cervical dysplasia), and the results were modestly encouraging (Bell 00).
+It has been shown to have antiestrogen effects and to be effective in treating cancers in studies with mice.
+There have been only initial trials of I3C in treatment of CIN (cervical dysplasia), and the results were modestly encouraging23.
 It has not been studied in relation to anal disease.
 However, it is occasionally recommended in doses of 200mg BID if tolerated, adjunctively for treating warts or HSIL when other therapies are not working or feasible.

 - Cidofovir is a cytidine nucleotide analogue that has been found to have some antiviral activity.
 It has been used intravenously, interlesionally, and topically on external genital warts.
 Topical application of a 1% gel or cream has been used in a treatment cycle of five days sequentially, repeated in two-week cycles.
-Several small studies reported response rates between 32–76% (Coremans, Snoeck, Martinelli, Orlando, Matteelli).
-It has also been used in combination with surgical removal of warts (Orlando).
-Although it was tolerated with few problems in most patients, reversible renal failure was reported in one patient with prior renal insufficiency (Bienvenu, 02).
-There are no reported studies using cidofovir for treatment of HSIL although it has been used for treatment of vulvar intraepithelial neoplasia (Koonsaeng 01).
+Several small studies reported response rates between 32% -76%24,25,26,27.
+It has also been used in combination with surgical removal of warts28.
+Although it was tolerated with few problems in most patients, reversible renal failure was reported in one patient with prior renal insufficiency29.
+There are no published studies using Cidofovir for treatment of HGAIN although it has been used for treatment of vulvar intraepithelial neoplasia30.

 - Interferon alpha 2a and 2b has been administered by injection into the lesions as a primary treatment or used following surgery to prevent recurrence.
-There was reduced recurrence compared to placebo in one study in combination with surgery (Fleshner 94) but no improvement in another (Handley 91).
-In another study there was only 6.1% recurrence in patients treated for genital warts with adjunctive interferon compared to 20.7% recurrence without interferon following either Efudex™ or laser (Klutke95).
+There was reduced recurrence compared to placebo in one study in combination with surgery31 but no improvement in another32.
+In another study there was only 6.1% recurrence in patients treated for genital warts with adjunctive interferon compared to 20.7% recurrence without interferon following either Efudex™ or laser33.

 - Photodynamic Therapy uses a photosensitizing drug such as aminolevulinic acid, which is applied systemically or topically.
 When light is applied to the lesion, destruction of the tissue occurs which activates immune defenses.
-Case reports or several small studies reported complete or partial response in patients treated for external anal LSIL or HSIL (Scholefield04, Webber04, Hamden 03).
-Similar results were reported for treatment of vulvar disease (Hillemanns 00, Fehr 01) and it has been used for cervical disease as well (Wierrani 99).
+Case reports or several small studies reported complete or partial response in patients treated for external anal LGAIN or HGAIN 34,35,36.
+Similar results were reported for treatment of vulvar disease37,38 and it has been used for cervical disease as well39.

 - Treatment Vaccines.
-There has been a lot of exciting new research into the use of vaccines either to prevent or treat HPV associated diseases including anal disease.
-Prophylactic vaccines are aimed at preventing LSIL or HSIL by inducing antigens to HPV and have been developed using L1 virus like proteins (VLP).
+There has been a lot of exciting new research into the use of vaccines either to prevent or treat HPV-associated diseases including anal disease.
+Prophylactic vaccines are aimed at preventing LSIL or HSIL by inducing antigens to HPV and have been developed using L1 virus-like proteins (VLP).
 Prophylactic vaccines are targeted at populations before exposure to the virus, similar to hepatitis vaccination.
-The vaccine induces virus-neutralizing antibodies, which protect the host when subsequently exposed to the particular HPV strain (Harro01).
+The vaccine induces virus-neutralizing antibodies, which protect the host when subsequently exposed to the particular HPV strain.
 Therapeutic vaccines target existent HSIL or SCC for treatment usually through targeting specific proteins (E6 or E7) which have been shown to be expressed in HSIL or cancers.
 They intend to induce the cellular immune system to recognize and attack cells infected with HPV.
 In each case the vaccine is directed against a particular viral type such as HPV 16.
 An ideal vaccine will be multivalent (directed against multiple HPV types) and immunize against a range of common HPV types and these are in development.
-See vaccine section.
 Most research has focused primarily on prevention or treatment of cervical disease with scant data regarding anal disease.
-Two trials of therapeutic vaccines for anal HSIL have been completed (Klencke, Goldstone).
-Both vaccines were tolerated without significant adverse events, but there was incomplete response and further testing is warranted.
+Two trials of therapeutic vaccines for anal HSIL have been completed40,41.
+The vaccines were tolerated without significant adverse events, but there was incomplete response and further testing is warranted.